Due diligence requirements

 What due diligence is necessary for buyers?

-As to share deals, key review items will include change of control clauses and, particularly in the case of minority stake acquisitions, shareholder arrangements.
+For share deals, key review items will include change of control clauses and – particularly in the case of minority stake acquisitions – shareholder arrangements.
+It is also important that chain of title and share ownership issues are assessed.

-Certain information is available to buyers as it comes from publicly accessible sources (eg, the documents filed with commercial registers, published financial statements and stock exchange filings).
-The scope of disclosure and due diligence will usually be determined by the transaction’s size and the relevant industry.
+Certain information is available for buyers as it comes from publicly accessible sources (eg, the documents filed with commercial registers, published financial statements and stock exchange filings).
+The scope of disclosure and due diligence will usually be determined by the size of the transaction and the industry that it is in.

 What information can and cannot be disclosed when dealing with a public company?